With everything, to my love I’ll be attentive,

 Few readers in the Portuguese language need an introduction to Vinicius de Moraes, the prolific Brazilian writer of plays, poetry, essays and songs.
 Many too will know he is the lyricist behind the well-known tune ‘Girl from Ipanema’, and others may be familiar with his work in the new samba trend of the time, ‘bossa nova’, a style he recorded a number of albums in.

-It’s hard to find my favourite lines in this poem, but the opening and closing lines hold so much weight in my readings.
+It’s hard to pick my favourite lines in this poem, but the opening and closing lines hold so much weight in my readings.
 The intensity of the opening lines are hard to ignore, and move throughout the poem effortlessly, and right until the end.
 What I hoped to capture in this translation is the humour and honesty in the final stanza (and this is not the only poem where Moraes uses humour), that love shouldn’t be ‘immortal’, but like a ‘pillar of flames… eternal while it lasts’.

 We’re very lucky to have a live reading of this poem (and many others), read in the quintessential lyrical style Moraes became well-known for.
 Enjoy.